Big Fish Games

-Big Fish Games is a casual gaming company based in Seattle, with a regional office in Oakland, California, owned by Aristocrat Leisure.
+Big Fish Games, Inc. is a casual game company based in Seattle with a regional office in Oakland, California, owned by Aristocrat Leisure.
 It is a developer and distributor of casual games for computers and mobile devices.

-It has been accused of knowingly deceiving customers into signing up for monthly purchases without informed consent.
+In 2016, the company was accused of knowingly deceiving customers into signing up for monthly purchases without informed consent.
 It was also the subject of a class action lawsuit over its app Big Fish Casino, resulting in a settlement of $155 million after a federal appeals court ruled that it constituted illegal online gambling.

 History

 The company was founded in 2002.
-In 2009, it announced the opening of their European headquarters in Cork, Ireland.
+In 2009, it announced the opening of its European headquarters in Cork, Ireland.
 In July 2010, the company passed one billion game downloads from its online portal.

-In August 2013, the company announced the closing of its cloud-based games service, Vancouver studio and Cork offices.
+In August 2013, Big Fish announced the closing of its cloud-based games service, Vancouver studio and Cork offices.
 In 2014, the company was acquired by Churchill Downs Inc. in a deal valued at up to $885 million.
 In 2018, Churchill Downs sold Big Fish to Australian gambling machine manufacturer Aristocrat Leisure for $990 million.

-In September 2018, Big Fish cut 15% of its workforce, and September 2020, it cut nearly 50% of its workforce.
+In September 2018, Big Fish cut 15% of its workforce, and in September 2020, it cut nearly 50% of its workforce.

 Big Fish Studios

-Big Fish Games has a number of studios split between the Seattle office and Oakland office that develop games: Self Aware Games, Triton Studios, Epic Ventures and ARC Studios.
+Big Fish Games has studios split between the Seattle office and Oakland office which develop games: Self Aware Games, Triton Studios, Epic Ventures and ARC Studios.
 Games developed by the various Big Fish studios include: